cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 the data to the platform.

 Turns out moving data can be a tricky prospect.
-Much ink and bits have been spilled discussing the technical approaches to collecting your data into a data lake and I won't treat you to yet another discussion of the finer points between [sqoop](http://sqoop.apache.org), [flume](http://flume.apache.org), etc.  The technical challenges are almost never the problems.
+Much ink and bits have been spilled discussing the technical approaches and challenges to collecting your data into a data lake.
+I make you suffer through yet another discussion of the finer points between [sqoop](http://sqoop.apache.org), [flume](http://flume.apache.org), etc.  The technical challenges are almost never the problems.

 Rather, what I have witnessed is that getting that data to start moving